Annemarie Friedrich

 About me

-I am a University Professor (tenured) for Natural Language Understanding (Computational Linguistics) at the Faculty of Applied Computer Science at the University of Augsburg.
+I am a University Professor (tenured) for Computational Linguistics at the Faculty of Applied Computer Science at the University of Augsburg.
 I am also a member of the Faculty of Philology and History.
 Find more about Human Language Technology in Augsburg here.

 Before that, I was a Senior Expert working on Natural Language Processing and Computational Linguistics at the Bosch Center for Artificial Intelligence.